Best Time to Take Methylene Blue for Energy, Focus, and Daily Support

 Take methylene blue as early as possible in the day.
 Avoid late afternoon or evening use until you understand your personal response.

 The key is not to chase a specific clock time.
-It's about matching methylene blue to your body's rhythm and your daily demands.
+It is about matching methylene blue to your body's rhythm and your daily demands.
 Intentional timing turns supplementation into a strategy rather than a habit.

 Consistency Matters More Than Perfect Timing

-Illustration of mitochondrion showing TCA cycle, beta-oxidation, and ATP production through oxidative phosphorylation.
+Illustration of a mitochondrion showing the TCA cycle, beta-oxidation, and ATP production through oxidative phosphorylation.

 In reality, consistency matters far more than precision.
 Methylene blue is not designed to produce a dramatic, short-lived effect.
 Its interest lies in how it interacts with cellular energy systems over time.
 That means taking methylene blue at a consistent time each day tends to produce more stable experiences than sporadic dosing.